Skip to main content

 Facilities

 You'll typically be taught in the King George VI Building.
-Subject to COVID-19 restrictions, you'll have access to the Education Resource Centre and associated borrowing rights.
+You'll have access to the Education Resource Centre and associated borrowing rights.

 Fees and funding